 Abstract: We ought to speak up when we can.
 However, speaking up can sometimes be dangerous and counterproductive.
 Sometimes speaking up risks being met with violence.
 And even when there are no physical risks, speaking up can risk social, economic, or political harms.
 Moreover, speaking up is sometimes counterproductive.
 It may bring more attention to the speech one aims to counter, or incite backlash that ultimately helps the cause one is opposing.
 Effectively speaking up requires one to navigate these risks.

-In this paper, I will argue that we can avoid many of these issues using a kind of speaking up that I call covert counter-speech which works by activating latent positive attitudes in one’s audience without their awareness.
+In this paper, I argue that we can avoid many of these issues using a kind of speaking up that I call covert counter-speech which works by activating latent positive attitudes in one’s audience without their awareness.
 I will argue that covert counter-speech is particularly effective against certain kinds of harmful speech, namely, covert dogwhistles.
 To make this argument, I will present two problems that Langton’s (2018) overt counter-speech faces when used against covert dogwhistles that covert counter-speech avoids.